All Episodes

 I was really upset at this evangelist for preaching such rubbish to the kids.

-I went home that night to rewire a tape player to prove that all this was a load of rubbish.
+And I went home that night to rewire a tape player to prove that all this was a load of rubbish.

-However, I've got a fairly good ear for audio.
+And, however, I've got a fairly good ear for audio.

-I've been fiddling around with electronics for most of my life.
+I'm an amateur radio operator and been fiddling around with electronic for most of my life.

-And, um, there was no superimposed soundtrack.
+And there was no superimposed soundtrack.

-played backwards uh... you know them There have been a number of groups, I think.
+There have been a number of groups, I think.

 The Beatles did it, didn't they?

-Oh yeah, they did it quite intensely with their whole Paul is Dead controversy.
+Oh, yeah, they did it quite intensely with their whole Paul is dead controversy.

-They hid messages in that hinted Paul had died and it was really just a marketing gimmick.
+They hid messages in that hinted Paul had died, and it was really just a marketing gimmick.

-There's actually two different types of backmasking and the two get confused.
+There's actually two different types of backmasking, and the two get confused.

-One is intentional and one is non-intentional.
+One is intentional and one is not intentional.

 There you are.

-And that's just caused by the way the words are spoken or sung at the time.
+Yeah, and that's just caused by the way the words are spoken or sung at the time.

 And religious fundamentals got a hold of this, and they heard these messages, and they were saying, oh, well, gee, how can this get there?

-All right, now, therein lies a question.
+Therein lies a question.

-When you're talking about music, David, would the backmasking be the person who wrote the song, or the person who sings it?
+When you're talking about music, David, would the backmasking be the person who wrote the song or the person who sings it?

-Oh, what an interesting question!
+Oh, what an interesting question.

 You know, I don't totally have the answer to that question.